 Cover image: Dog meat in South Korea is a common subject of international criticism.
 (Source: Rob Sherridan, Wikimedia Commons)

-The video in the article was produced in collaboration with Juhui Kwon, a South Korean filmmaker based in New York City, whose work has been broadcast and screened internationally.
+The video was produced in collaboration with Juhui Kwon, a South Korean filmmaker based in New York City, whose work has been broadcast and screened internationally.
 For more content, check out her YouTube channel.